-"Cumulative effects are often difficult to predict and communicate.
-They can also be added to social and cultural effects to create an overall picture of how reindeer herding is impacted." by climate change and the increasingly common extreme weather or snow conditions that determine the reindeer's access to food.
+Cumulative effects are often difficult to predict and communicate.
+They can also be added to social and cultural effects to create an overall picture of how reindeer herding is impacted.
+The effects of other land use can furthermore be compounded by climate change and the increasingly common extreme weather or snow conditions that determine the reindeer's access to food.
 Thus, what is suitable land for reindeer can differ significantly from year to year.
 The occurrence of predators is yet another factor that can compound the effect of other disturbances.
 The loss and fragmentation of pastures severely limit the herders'